MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab01_Ex2_Configuring Entra device registration.md

 dsregcmd /status
 ```

 3. In the output under **User State**, verify that **WorkplaceJoined : YES** is displayed.
-This indicates that the user has performed a device registration in Azure AD.
+This indicates that the user has performed a device registration in Entra ID.

 4. Close PowerShell and then sign out of SEA-WS1.